 With Squarespace, you can do all that and more.
 It’s blogging features are pretty darn good.
-You can add a comments section for readers, archive old posts, social bookmark, and add a search feature so people can find what they’re looking for quickly.
+You can archive old posts, social bookmark, and add a search feature so people can find what they’re looking for quickly.

 Both allow you to get your own custom email addresses through G Suite, although GoDaddy does also have a built-in email service at an extra cost.

 GoDaddy and Squarespace also let you run email marketing campaigns.
 GoDaddy’s is hosted onsite, while Squarespace’s is also hosted internally using Squarespace Email Campaigns.
 You can pick from a handful of email templates, then add your own content and fire them out to your users.

 Social Media Integration

 This is another area GoDaddy is light in, in that you can only embed social buttons onto your website.
 You can link to your Facebook, Twitter or Instagram pages, and people can click through on them to see your work and follow you.

 Squarespace again takes things a step further.
 It gives you ‘social shares’, so users can post your content on their own social media with a few clicks – whereas GoDaddy is only just beginning to roll out this feature.
-Embedding a social feed is easy too, and it’s a great way to show users your most recent posts, tweets and pictures.
+Embedding a social feed on a Squarespace site is easy too, and it’s a great way to show users your most recent posts, tweets and pictures.